CODE OF CONDUCT

 Be mature.
 Immature and infantile behaviour is not tolerated.
 This is a guild of adults, so make sure you act like it.

 You are part of a guild.
 We succeed as a group, not as individuals.
 Self-centred and self-absorbed attitudes are not helpful.

 Not everyone will agree with everyone else.
 It's a large guild and conflict will inevitably arise.
 As adults, members are expected to either try to resolve disagreements with other players civilly, privately and independently.
 Failing that, try to work around it.
 Approach an Officer for assistance if you have exhausted all other options.

-x.
 Do not engage in any activity that will bring the guild's name into disrepute.
-Behaviors such as spamming, trolling, ninjaing, begging, flaming, or other anti-social actions are not acceptable.
+Behaviours such as spamming, trolling, ninjaing, begging, flaming, or other anti-social actions are not acceptable.

-xiii.
 Abusive, threatening, discriminatory, or prejudicial behaviour of any form is expressly forbidden and will be met with immediate expulsion from the guild.
-Intentionally vexatious, obstructive, malicious, hostile, aggressive, or insulting behavior is not acceptable.
+Intentionally vexatious, obstructive, malicious, hostile, aggressive, or insulting behaviour is not acceptable.

 RULES OF ENGAGEMENT

 Additionally, all Guild members who are involved in Raiding are expected to adhere to the following rules as an extension of the Code of Conduct.

 Every Raider is expected to do their best.
 We are not a hardcore guild, but we intend to make the most of our raiding and so have high expectations of our raiders.

 Everyone should strive to give their best when raiding, ensure they meet the demands of the Raider rank, and spend time researching how to improve outside of raids.